creatal/Twilio-Studio-Free-IVR-Online/README.md

 ## Installation

 Download this project to your local drive.
-Extract the files and then follow these staps:
+Extract the files and then follow these steps:

 - Import content from JSON file to your Twilio Studio Flow Trigger widget.
 - Customise the call flow to your needs